 - Good credit, as a business with no previous record, the bank’s only reference is how you perform on your personal credit.
 Make sure you create a relationship with the bank and make sure they have a history of your business with that bank.

-- Good mentorship, I have a lot of crazy ideas and having someone to bounce ideas back and forth is great and the mentor keeps you on track with your business plan
+- Good mentorship: having someone to bounce ideas back and forth is great and the mentor keeps you on track with your business plan

 – How did you get customers?